 After a couple of interesting talks, including one by NASA’s Jim McMurtray on the (recently and finally) fully operational Hubble Space Telescope, it was time for MORE eats.
 Supper that evening had a thrown together, catch-as-catch-can feel; instead of food prepared onsite, Saturday’s big meal consisted of catfish served by and in support of the local volunteer fire department.
 Was it the tastiest catfish I’ve ever eaten?
-Nope, but it was pretty good compared to some of the star party fare I’ve consumed over the last thirty-five years.
+Nope, but it was fairly good compared to some of the star party fare I’ve consumed over the years.

 The big happening this evening was Jack Horkheimer, and we were eager to be entertained by the famous Star Hustler.
 You know, “GREETINGS, GREETINGS FELLOW STAR GAZERS!”
 But that was not the person onstage; that was Jack Horkheimer, who spoke to us on “The Comet that Killed Cleopatra,” which presentation touched on comets, ancient Egypt, and the coinage of ancient Egypt.